Tarta de Santiago

 Compostela almond cake of ground almonds, eggs and sugar — flourless, perfumed with lemon zest and cinnamon, finished with powdered sugar dusted through a stencil of the Cross of Saint James.

 Tarta de Santiago is the cake of pilgrims arriving at Santiago de Compostela.
-First documented in 1577 in convent records of Santiago, refined through 19th-century pastelerías in the cathedral's old town.
-The Cross of Saint James stencil — the sword-cross used as the symbol of the Order of Santiago — became the official mark in 1924 and now defines the IGP (Protected Geographical Indication).
+First documented in 1577 in a manuscript by Pedro de Portocarrero, who recorded an "almond cake" during a visitation of the University of Santiago, refined through 19th-century pastelerías in the cathedral's old town.
+The powdered-sugar Cross of Saint James stencil — the sword-cross of the Order of Santiago — was introduced in 1924 by José Mora Soto, founder of Casa Mora in Compostela's old town, and became the cake's defining mark and now defines the IGP (Protected Geographical Indication).
 Authentic versions must use minimum 33% Spanish-grown almonds.

 Cuts cleanly into wedges with a damp, dense crumb the colour of wet sand, perfumed with lemon-and-cinnamon, sweet but not cloying.
 Each forkful is mostly almond — texture closer to marzipan than sponge — and the powdered-sugar cross on top dissolves on the tongue first.
 If yours is dry it baked too long; if it's gummy at the centre, the egg foam wasn't aerated enough.